On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Proof of Theorem

 We now prove $\pi(Z') = X^\dag$.
-Take any $x \in X^\dag$ and use it as the $A$-layer.
-Since $x \in G(f)^\dag$, we can safely fill all the layers of $Z$, in particular putting a grid of finite width $n$ on the small grid layer, equal to the size of the smallest gap on the $A$-layer, and one of some width $m$ on the large grid layer.
+Take any $x \in X^\dag$ and use it as the base alphabet layer.
+Since $x \in G(f)^\dag$, we can safely fill all the layers of $Z$, in particular putting a grid of finite width $n$ on the small grid layer, equal to the size of the smallest gap on the base alphabet layer, and one of some width $m$ on the large grid layer.
 We choose to fill the counting layer so that the dashed horizontal lines are directly above the horizontal grid lines on the left end of the configuration.
 On the simulation grid layer we can safely put a grid of finite width at least $t(n) \cdot m$ by Lemma~\ref{lem:blowup}.
 By our choice of the function $t$, the counter machines inside these grid cells have enough time to correctly simulate a tiling of $T_n$.

-Consider a layer of $T_n$ corresponding to a pair $\{a,b\}$.
-The anchor sublayer of this layer is determined by the previous layers.
+Consider a layer $L_{n,a,b}$ of $T_n$.
+The anchor sublayer of $L_{n,a,b}$ is determined by the previous layers.
 If it does not contain a finite run of $1$-symbols, then the remaining sublayers can safely be filled with degenerate, uniform configurations.
-If it does contain a run $0 1^k 2$, we can put a grid of width $k$ on the third sublayer, and a grid of some width at least $h'(k)$ on the fourth.
+If it does contain a run $0 1^k 2$, we can choose a grid of width $k$ as the small restart grid, and a grid of some width at least $h'(k)$ as the large restart grid.

-This leaves the computation sublayer (and the common $B$-layer, which is determined by the previous layers and only constrains the computation sublayers).
-On this layer we are forced to initialize computations of the machine $C_n$ on the intersections of the horizontal grid lines of the fourth sublayer and the leftmost $1$-column on the anchor sublayer.
-The machine probes the small and large grid layers and the $A$-layer.
-Since the $A$-layer comes from $x \in X$, it cannot reject; the only way to do so would be to find too many nonzero columns or a forbidden word of the form $0^p w 0^p$, neither of which can occur on the $A$-layer.
+This leaves the computation sublayer (and the common probe interface layer, which is determined by the previous layers and only constrains the computation sublayers).
+On this sublayer we are forced to initialize computations of the machine $C_n$ on the intersections of the horizontal grid lines of the large restart grid and the leftmost $1$-column on the anchor sublayer.
+Since the base alphabet layer comes from $x \in X$, the machine $C_n$ cannot reject; the only way to do so would be to find too many nonzero columns or a forbidden word of the form $0^p w 0^p$, neither of which can occur on the base alphabet layer.
 Hence we have produced a valid tiling of $Z'$.

+Conversely, take any $z \in Z'$; we claim that its base alphabet layer is in $X^\dag$.
+If the small grid layer is degenerate, then so is the large grid layer, and the base alphabet layer may contain at most one nonzero column.
+Since we explicitly forbade any ${}^\infty 0 a 0^\infty \notin X$ from occurring on the base alphabet layer, this case is handled.